-My connective practices engenders possibility: my scientific, artistic and teaching practices integrate through embodied articulations of co-becomings with(in) the world.
 I have a keen interest in the seen and unseen and the interconnectedness of all things.
-I seek to open opportunities to deepen respect for the inherent potential and dignity within all life and how this can be fostered through a stewardship-witnessing of self and other.
+I seek to open opportunities to deepen respect for the inherent potential and dignity within all life and to foster this through a stewardship-witnessing of self and other.
 I weave both the human and non-human, embracing the mix of stone and air and trees that form intricate aspects of self, identity, memory, movement and place.

 The Slade School of Fine Art (2003-2004) – BA Fine Art (uncompleted)